donomii/throff/README.md

 Throff processes 2, then 1, then ADDs them together, then PRINTLNs the result.
 If a function doesn't consume any arguments or return any values, it effectively is invisible, and so you can place it anywhere.

-    PRINTLN .S ADD 1 2
+    PRINTLN ADD .S 1 2

-will call .S before calling PRINTLN.  .S prints the arguments to its right (i.e. the datastack).
+will call .S before calling ADD.  .S prints the arguments to its right (i.e. the datastack).
 Very handy for debugging!